 Full-Time admitted students are eligible for the following Chicago Booth fellowships:

 Canfield Private Equity Fellowship - The Canfield Private Equity Fellowship will be awarded to two students who have prior investment banking or private equity experience and plan to pursue a career in private equity.
 Successful candidates will have demonstrated leadership potential, past academic achievement, and a track record of professional accomplishments.
 The award also includes an internship with a private equity firm as well as mentorship from Chicago Booth faculty.

 The Dennis W. and Jane B. Carlton Fellowship - Up to three endowed fellowships are available, annually, to encourage participation in our MBA program by students from Israel, particularly those who have served in the Israeli military.
 The fellowship offers full tuition for two years and a $15,000 stipend, each year.
 The fellowship includes mentoring and professional development by business leaders in the Chicago area facilitated by the Jewish United Federation.
 Those accepting this fellowship are expected to reside in Israel within five years of graduation.

 The Enid Fogel Diversity Fellowship - This fellowship honors the late Enid Fogel, the first African American to serve as an associate dean of the school.
-The fellowship provides $50,000 in tuition to talented students who embody Fogel's values by advancing the interests of underrepresented populations including African Americans, Hispanics, and women.
+The fellowship is awarded each year to talented students who embody Fogel's values by advancing the interests of underrepresented populations including African Americans, Hispanics, and women.